DONGChuan/DONGChuan.github.io/_posts/2016-04-18-MyBatis-With-Spring.md

 * Manage session life-cycle, including closing, committing or rolling back the session as necessary.
 * Translate MyBatis exceptions into Spring DataAccessExceptions.

-So the idea here is to create a bean of `SqlSessionTemplate` and inject it in Service layer:
+So the idea here is to create a bean of `SqlSessionTemplate` and inject it in DAO layer:

 {% highlight xml %}
 <!-- Create a SqlSession bean -->